THEN THERE WAS THE TIME I WAS THE ONLY INTROVERT IN A ROOM FULL OF EXTROVERTED SPEAKERS…

 THE UNIQUE STRUGGLES OF AN INTROVERT SPEAKER

 🇲🇽 🇺🇸 Born and raised in a bilingual Mexican household, I encountered language barriers upon arriving in the United States.
 Faced with ridicule and judgment, I convinced myself that silence was my safest refuge.
-But surely, I’m not alone in this.
+I know I’m not alone in this.

 Standing before an audience, I felt transformed.
 Having spent years believing my thoughts were insignificant, I began to embrace that, despite my shyness, my voice mattered.